Graphs whose vertices of degree at least 2 lie in a triangle: Introduction

-We say that $G=(V,E)$ is {\it neighborhood-star-free} graph, NSF graph for short, if for every vertex $v\in V$ with degree at least 2, $G[N[v]]$, is not a \emph{star}.
+We say that $G=(V,E)$ is a \textit{\textbf{neighborhood star-free}} graph, NSF graph for short, if for every vertex $v\in V$ with degree at least 2, $G[N[v]]$, is not a star.
 In other words, every vertex $v\in V$ is contained in some triangle, for $d(v) \geq 2$.
 Such a class of graphs seems natural, in some different ways.
 For instance, to model human relationships, as the common case where every individual is acquainted with at least a pair of individuals, which are themselves acquainted.
 In this paper, we explore the use of this class in the problems of perfect and efficient edge domination of graphs.
-We remark that neighborhood-star-free graphs are not necessarily closed under induced subgraphs.\\
+We remark that NSF graphs are not necessarily closed under induced subgraphs (adding 2 new vertices of degree $n+1$ to any $n$-vertex graph makes it an NSF graph).
+In this paper, we focus on NSF graphs and this class has been considered before on various contexts.

+In \cite{DBLP:journals/dm/ChartrandHHZ03}, the authors investigate the $F$-domination number for all 2-stratified graphs $F$ of order at most 3.
+Particularly, for two 2-stratified graphs $K_3$, they consider (i) graphs in which every vertex is in a triangle and (ii) graphs in which every edge is in a triangle; both are NSF graph subclasses.
+A graph $G$ is \textit{\textbf{2-stratified graph}} if its vertex set is partitioned into two non-empty color classes: red and blue.
+Let $F$ be a 2-stratified graph rooted at some blue vertex $v$.
+The \textit{\textbf{$F$-domination number $\gamma_F(G)$}} of a graph $G$ is the minimum number of red vertices of $G$ in a red–blue coloring of the vertices of $G$ such that every blue vertex $v$ of $G$ belongs to a copy of $F$ rooted at $v$.

+In a very recent paper \cite{Brandenburg_2023}, it is shown that every vertex of any optimal IC-planar graph is in a triangle.
+An $n$-vertex graph $G$ is \textit{\textbf{IC-Planar}} if it has a drawing in the plane such that each edge is crossed by at most one edge and every vertex is incident to at most one crossed edge.
+Such IC-planar graph $G$ is \textit{\textbf{optimal}} if every $n$-vertex graph $G'$ with more edges than $G$ is non-IC-Planar.

+Also, any $k$-tree for fixed $k\geq 2$ is an NSF graph.
+A complete graph on $k$ vertices is a $k$-tree, fixed $k$.
+If $G$ is a $k$-tree, fixed $k$ and $C$ is a $k$-clique of $G$, then the graph formed by adding a new vertex to $G$, and making it adjacent to all vertices of $C$ is a $k$-tree, fixed $k$.
+Several characterizations of $k$-trees are given in \cite{ROSE1974317}.
+As maximal outerplanar graphs are $2$-trees \cite{MARKENZON2006818}, they are NSF graphs.